 Growing a Farmers Market

 The purpose of the Paducah Farmers’ Market is to showcase local businesses.
 We work to highlight as many farms and artisans as we can.
-Over the last six years, the market in Historic Downtown, across from the National Quilt Museum, has grown from six vendors to more than 90 signed on last year!
+Over the last several years, the market in Historic Downtown, across from the National Quilt Museum, has grown from six vendors to more than 90 signed on!

 The growth of this market is no small task.
 It’s been a privilege to be part of the process, but, naturally, most of the credit belongs to the vendors.
 From Mocanu Farms to West Kentucky Aquaponics, Bizzell Bluff Farms to Knox Greenhouse, Huyck Farms to Munal's Donuts, dozens of diverse vendors come out each week and proudly showcase their products of western Kentucky.